10up/wordpress-ci-container/README.md

 Additional scripts can be added inside the `/custom-scripts` directory for pipeline use.
 All scripts with `.sh` extension inside the `/custom-scripts` directory can be executed by the `all-scripts` script.

+### Custom-scripts - PHP Syntax checker mode switch

+In a recent patch for performance enhacnement, stdout and verbose logging withing the php-syntax checking processes was removed.
+Detailed logging could be enabled via:

+1. Setting a `IS_DEBUG_ENABLED` environment variable within your container.
+2. Putting a flag file, "_IS_DEBUG_ENABLED_" with a contents set to `true` within your container's root directory. **_(Not-recommended)_**

+This will enable detailed logs in php-syntax checking for debugging, trading off time for logging with increased build time for your environment.

 ## Node Version

 For convenience, `nvm` is installed to easily manage the node version in the CI container.
 To install a different node version from CI just add a step to execute the command: `nvm install <version>`; you can also execute the command from within a build script.